 The deceased victims were identified as Sione Vatuvei, 38, and Vaea Tulikihihifo, 46, who lost their lives after gunfire erupted in the parking lot of the Rose Park 5th Ward meetinghouse, located at 660 N. Redwood Road, about 4 miles west of Temple Square.
 All eight victims were adults.

-Of the six injured, three were critically wounded while the others were taken to hospitals in personal vehicles with their conditions initially unknown.
-By Thursday, one victim had been discharged from the hospital, as per police updates.
+Of the six injured, three were critically wounded, while the others were taken to hospitals in personal vehicles with their conditions initially unknown.
+By Jan.
+8, one victim had been discharged from the hospital, while five others remained hospitalized under police protection as investigators continued their efforts to interview them.

 During the investigation, two individuals were briefly detained for questioning, although neither was considered a suspect by late Wednesday.
 The police department had not announced any arrests at that time.